bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_7.markdown

 Experimenting in Rails console to check the generated URI for a given article resource.

-Rails internally uses the polymorphic_path method that takes an argument to generate the url_helper.
+Rails internally uses the polymorphic_path method that takes an argument to generate the url.

 \newpage